elastic/connectors/docs/DEVELOPING.md

 Even better than that is to not issue an error at all, but to instead automatically refresh the credentails and retry.

 Sharepoint Online, using the OAuth2 Client Credentials Flow, expects the `access_token` to frequently expire.
-When it does, we can catch the relevant exception, ensure that the root cause is an expired access_token, refresh the token using the configured credentials, and then retry any requests that have failed in the mean time.
+When it does, the relevant exception can be caught, analyzed to ensure that the root cause is an expired access_token, the token can be refreshed using the configured credentials, and then any requests that have failed in the mean time can be retried.

-If the `client_secret` is revoked however, we cannot automatically recover.
+If the `client_secret` is revoked, however, automatic recovery is not possible.
-Instead, we can catch the relevant exception, ensure that refreshing the `access_token` is not possible, and raise an error with an actionable error message that an operator will see in Kibana and/or the logs.
+Instead, you should catch the relevant exception, ensure that refreshing the `access_token` is not possible, and raise an error with an actionable error message that an operator will see in Kibana and/or the logs.

 ##### Does the API have rate limits/throttling/quotas that the connector will need to respect?